the-isf-academy/new-making-with-code/content/cs10/unit00/project/_index.md

 - 2 - adequate evidence of the practice
 - 3 - substantial evidence of the practice

 ---

 ### [Success Claims]

 Successful computer scientists should be able to make the following claims:
-- I can thoughtfully plan and manage a large computer science project.
+- I can thoughtfully plan a large computer science project.
     - I can consider the components of my project before coding
-    - I can manage my time well and complete the project by the deadline
+    - I can design the API architecure
 - I can develop my project iteratively over time
     - I can track the development of my project by successfully committing to Github a minimum of each class work day
     - I can write descriptive commit messages that accurately describe the changes made
     - I can systematically break down my project into smaller chunks
     - I can identify a Minimum Viable Product (MVP) and complete it before adding additional features
-- I can write model architecture
+- I can independently write model architecture
   - I can use Banjo to effectively build a model with necessary features
   - I can write fields with appropriate data types
   - I can write methods to simplify code
   - I can write a model with multiple uses in mind
+  - I can write code with readabity in mind
-- I can write endpoint architecture
+- I can independently write endpoint architecture
   - I can appropriately use GET and POST requests
   - I can write endpoints with user experience in mind
   - I can return descriptive and accurate JSON
   - I can return helpful error messages
-- I can write code with readability in mind
+  - I can write code with readabity in mind
-  - I can use descriptive names for models, fields, methods, endpoints, variables, and  parameters
-  - I can write descriptive comments
 - I can write documentation with public use in-mind
   - I can write a README.md that is clear enough for someone with no prior knowledge of my project to understand
   - I can write a README.md that is complete and accurate to my final project